paytrail/documentation/content/settlements/querying-settlement-details/details.md

 - `settledAmount` number [50000000] \
 How much money was settled to merchant?
 Amount is in the currency's smallest unit. e.g. in Euro cents
 - `settledAt` date [timestamp || null] \
-When the settlement was paid to merchant's bank account.
-Can be null if it's not yet paid.
+When the settlement was paid to merchant's bank account, can be null if it's not yet paid
 - `currency` string [3] \
 ISO 3 letter symbol for settlement currency e.g. "EUR"
 - `payments` array \